2431828726/-Cooperation-projects/SSE_related_Code/python_Code/GPS_processing_code/GPS_time_series_processing_code/readme.txt

 Notes:
 (1) Before the experiment, it is necessary to modify the locations of corresponding files, such as the original time series, seasonal files, and the location for the final results (Get_TimeseriesData.py).
+(2) We have stored the data for omegacov in the local directory of geodvel.py, naming it omegacov.xls.
+You need to download it, and then modify its path in the corresponding location in geodvel.py.

 Operation Steps:
 (1) Prepare the data.